| name | codex |

 Codex: High-Reasoning AI Assistant for Claude Code

-Codex uses task-based model selection.
+GPT-5.4 is the default model for ALL tasks.
 Sandbox is read-only by default - only use workspace-write when user explicitly requests file editing.

 read-onlyunless user explicitly requests editing - Explicit editing: Only when user says "edit", "modify", "write changes", etc., use